vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

     * if the type is not an `xml-element` then its short name (`.^shortname`) is used

-There is a case if sequential `xml-element` classes where child items of corresponding XML element are to be somehow named too.
-But they basically follow the same rules except they cannot be containerized.
+When an `xml-element` type object is an XML sequence we would also need to give names to its items.
+The rules for them are basically the same as for attributes with the only exception that items cannot be containerized.

 ### Type Object `xml-element` Named Arguments